Quito, Ecuador: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Make sure to find the necessary type.
-Most adapters available online are just plugs and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Ensure that you find the right kind.
+The vast majority of adapters for sale now are simply plug changers and expect your devices to convert the voltage themselves.
 If your devices can't do that they could get fried.
-This one should work in most places.
+This one works in most countries.

-If you are planning to see the beautiful Iglesia de la Compañia de Jesus, it's useful to wear modest clothing:
+If you intend to check out the heavenly Iglesia de la Compañia de Jesus, it's suggested to wear modest clothing:

 If you go to Botanical Gardens, you'll probably do a lot of walking.
 These are a must: